microsoft/cobalt/docs/GETTING_STARTED_APP_DEV_CLI.md

 az pipelines run --name "$COBALT_PIPELINE_NAME"
 ```

+Because you have cloned a pipeline definition that was created from the [Getting Started - Advocated Pattern Owner](./GETTING_STARTED_ADD_PAT_OWNER.md) walkthrough, the pipeline definition may be setup to tear down the infrastructure provisioned.
+For this step in the end-to-end process, we would like the environment to be durable and persist beyond the pipeline execution.
+Check the primary `azure-pipelines.yml` file's stages.
+Verify that the `configurationMatrix` does not include an `environmentsToTeardownAfterRelease` property.
+If it does, remove it so that the environment remains available for use by the application after the pipeline succeeds.

-At this point, the pipeline definition tears down any infrastructure provisioned.
-Update the pipeline definition to remove the environment teardown if it exists, and it should remain provisioned and available for use by the application.
-For instance, you should consider updating the image name for the deployment target in the `*.tfvars` file specific to your template to ensure your application is being deployed to the infrastructure.
+To host your application on this provisioned environment, update the `*.tfvars` file specific to your template to ensure your application is being deployed to the infrastructure.
+You may also need to add values to your provisioned Azure Key Vault resource for the application to work as expected.

 ## Outcomes